khizerali/Hyperspectral-target-detection-using-pca-and-aae/README.md

-This project provides an implementation for "Hyperspectral target detection using PCA and AAE".
+This project provides an implementation for "Hyperspectral target detection using Self-supervised Background Learning".
 # Instructions for Proposed Algorithm:
 1. Convert dataset into low dimensions using pca if not available.
 In order to convert dataset, use PCA_Dataset.py file.
 2. Run demo.m in coarse folder to get background training samples.
 Change the dataset path for the available dataset in this code.